hermangroup/docs/wallets/paper.rst

    The $5 wrench attack.
 Credit: xkcd.com

-Nevertheless, together with appropriate planning, paper wallets are a highly convenient and user-friendly way to store Dash long term.
+Nevertheless, together with appropriate planning, paper wallets are a highly convenient and user-friendly way to store Historia long term.

 Security
 ========